ICB-DCM/C-COMPASS/doc/usage.rst

    #.
 Use the :guilabel:`Add file...` button to import datasets.
       Multiple datasets can be imported and will appear in the dropdown menu.
-      To remove a dataset, select it from the dropdown and click `Remove.`
+      To remove a dataset, select it from the dropdown and click :guilabel:`Remove.`

    #.
 The table will display all column names found in the selected dataset.